 On a residential stay, children will be given bed linen and expected to make their own beds when they arrive, as well as keep their dormitory neat for the week.
 Practise putting on a bottom sheet and pillowcase at home and if they don’t already, get your child to make their bed every morning, so they don’t end up wrestling with linen when they are away.

 How to keep themselves clean

 We all know that left to their own devices, most children will happily avoid a shower or toothbrush for days.
 To avoid Stig Of The Dump replacing your fresh faced darling by the end of the week, ensure that they have easy to use products with them.
-Professor Scrubbington’s Hair and Body wash is a one bottle solution for head to toe cleaning.
+Scrubbingtons 3 in 1 Shampoo, Conditioner and Body Wash for kids is a one bottle solution for head to toe cleaning.